• Japanese

 【KPIs for 2030】

-・Aiming for ratio of women in management positions of 50% (consolidated)
+Aim for women in management positions: 50%

-・Aiming for retirement at 70
+Aim for raising retirement age: 70

-・Realization of business growth by use of diverse abilities
+Realization of business growth by use of diverse abilities

 Realization of work-life integration